BraedonB98/2DoTrack/BACKEND/README.md

 Figure out why todo categories have their own object Id when they arnt a mongoose

 Need to standardize emails and phonenumber inputs so a capitalization and stuff doesnt make it not findable when searching.

+add change category Icon patch route

+may need to install twilio-cli into project, its installed globally but not for this project

+will only work with phone numbers with +1   (USA phone numbers)